 The Federal Trade Commission (FTC) is warning business that they are seeing an increase in the business directory scam.

-Back in June, the FTC filed suit to halt the operations of three telemarketing “boiler rooms” in Montreal, Canada.
+The FTC filed suit to halt the operations of three telemarketing “boiler rooms” in Montreal, Canada.
 The FTC alleged that the telemarketers bilked thousands of small- and medium-sized U.S. businesses and non-profits organization, such as churches, schools, and charities, out of millions of dollars by deceiving them into paying for listings they never ordered in worthless business directories.

 According to the FTC, the filed lawsuits are part of a joint initiative with Canadian law enforcement agencies called “Operation Mirage.”